-Editor: This post first appeared in February 2014 at a time when covid as not part of our lives.
+Editor: This post on how I Iearned to support myself in the creative life by deciding to publish a book first appeared in February 2014 at a time when covid as not part of our lives.
 It advocates marketing that I undertook in pre-covid days but which I believe will soon be available and viable again.

 I believe that implicit in every publication is access to an audience.
 Whether you hope to support yourself or to merely attract a more substantial audience, this post—written about a time half a life ago—has something for you.